Sacramento Kings: 1957–1960: Early years of the Cincinnati Royals

 In the season's finale, All-Pro star Maurice Stokes struck his head when he fell after pursuing a rebound.
 He shook off the effects of the fall, even as he had briefly been unconscious.
 After Game One in the playoffs three days later, Stokes's head injury was greatly aggravated by airplane cabin pressure during the flight back to Cincinnati for Game Two.
 He suffered a seizure and was permanently hospitalized, a tragedy that greatly shook the team.
-Stokes, a tremendous talent who could play center, forward and guard, was 2nd in the NBA in rebounds and 3rd in assists, a double feat only Wilt Chamberlain and Nikola Jokic have matched for a full season.
+Stokes, a tremendous talent who could play center, forward and guard, was 2nd in the NBA in rebounds and 3rd in assists, a double feat only Wilt Chamberlain and Nikola Jokić have matched for a full season.
 The impact of losing Stokes was such that the team nearly folded.
 Six of the team's shaken players simply retired on the spot.

 Fellow All-Star Twyman rose to All-Pro level over the next two seasons for Cincinnati, even as the team posted two 19-win seasons.
 The 1958–59 Cincinnati team featured five rookies, with Lovellette, King and other key players having left the team in the wake of Stokes' tragic injury.
 The Harrisons, wanting out at this point, sold to a makeshift local group, headed by Thomas Woods, Cincinnati Gardens management, and a number of local businessmen.

 Jack Twyman came to the aid of his teammate, and even legally adopted Stokes.
 Raising funds for Stokes's medical treatment, Twyman helped him until his death in April 1970.
 The 1973 feature film Maurie, which co-starred actors Bernie Casey and Bo Svenson, dramatized their story.